 Human development activities have seriously tested the resilience of marine resources.
 Data from the United Nations indicates that 87% of global fish stocks are fully or over exploited, and increasing pollution contributes to the loss of biodiversity, ecological function and the decline in provision of environmental services [8].
 The impact of acoustic noise emanating from human activities poses unprecedented risks for the sustainability of key marine species, biodiversity, ecosystems and overall ocean health, and the increasing concern has led to regulation.
-A European example is the EU Marine Strategy Framework

-Directive (MSFD) [11], and in the USA, NOAA has published recent guidance (for example, the US Ocean Noise Strategy Roadmap).
-This has led to an increasing the need for absolute acoustic measurements in the ocean.
+A European example is the EU Marine Strategy Framework Directive (MSFD) [11], and in the USA, NOAA has published recent guidance (for example, the US Ocean Noise Strategy Roadmap).
+This has led to an increasing need for absolute acoustic measurements in the ocean.
 At present, legislation requires absolute measurement of in-situ underwater sound, but in many cases no standards exist to govern the methodology for specific sources.
 The whole field of underwater noise metrology (and impact assessment) is relatively immature, and there is a strong requirement to improve metrology infrastructure, both with regard to characterizing sound sources and undertaking long-term monitoring, such that the metrology for offshore noise measurement catches up with the rapidly evolving legislative framework.
-Noise-generating activities include geophysical surveying for offshore oil and gas exploration (which utilize air gun arrays as high-amplitude sound sources), construction of offshore structures such as marine renewable energy developments (where marine pile driving is commonplace and where noise impact is a major barrier to the planned expansion in the industry), dredging and aggregate extraction, naval sonars, explosive decommissioning of offshore developments, and disposal of munitions and ordnance.
+Noise-generating activities include geophysical surveying for offshore oil and gas exploration (which utilize air gun arrays as high-amplitude sound sources), construction of offshore structures such as marine renewable energy developments (where marine pile driving is commonplace and where noise impact is a major barrier to the planned expansion in the industry), dredging and aggregate extraction, naval sonars, explosive decommissioning of offshore developments, and disposal of munitions and ordnance (the latter generating very high amplitude pulses which require low-sensitivity high dynamic range sensors).
 In addition, the rapid increase in commercial shipping traffic also has the potential to increase the background level of sound in the ocean [12].
 Many of the above sound sources radiate most of their sound energy in the frequency range between 10 Hz and 1 kHz.
 However, it is in this frequency range where traceability is weakest, with much of the historic demand being for testing of active systems being at kilohertz frequencies.
-There is a technology push provided by the development and increasing commercial availability of new instrumentation, specifically autonomous sound recorders which combine hydrophones and acquisition and data storage capabilities.
-There is increasing need to measure particle motion with regard to ocean sound.
+There is a technological push provided by the development and increasing commercial availability of new instrumentation, specifically autonomous sound recorders which combine hydrophones and acquisition and data storage capabilities.
+Such recorders are starting to be used in deeper waters (for example, to examine noise pollution from deep-sea mining), posing calibration challenges.
+There is an increasing need to measure particle motion with regard to ocean sound.
 All fish species and invertebrates detect particle motion whereas only a limited number of fish detect sound pressure.
 Thus, to consider effects of sound on such animals, we must be able to measure the particle velocity (or acceleration) in the acoustic field, especially where the particle velocity cannot be inferred from the sound pressure (close to boundaries and in the acoustic nearfield).
-This requires appropriate sensors, and measurement standards, to be developed.
+Appropriate sensors are now becoming commercially available, and a new calibration standard is published (IEC 63305), but measurement standards are still to be validated by key comparison.